mrunalpendem123/Think/README.md

    - Anonymous query execution
    - Secure data extraction

-3. **Optional Local Storage**
+3. **Browser-Based Local Storage**
-   - Chat history stored in YOUR Redis instance (not ours)
+   - Chat history encrypted and stored ONLY in your browser (IndexedDB)
-   - Authentication via YOUR Supabase (not shared)
+   - No server-side storage - data never leaves your device
    - Full control over data retention
-   - Can be completely disabled
+   - Export/import functionality for backup

 ### What We DON'T Collect